William Rankin

 Lieutenant Colonel William Henry Rankin (October 16, 1920 – July 6, 2009) was the first person to survive a fall from the top of a cumulonimbus thunderstorm cloud.
 He was a pilot in the United States Marine Corps and a World War II and Korean War veteran.
-In 1959, he was flying an F-8 Crusader jet fighter over a cumulonimbus cloud when the engine failed, forcing him to eject and parachute into the cloud.
+In 1959, he was flying an F-8 Crusader jet fighter over a cumulonimbus cloud when the engine failed, and he ejected and parachuted into the cloud.
 Rankin wrote a book about his experience, The Man Who Rode the Thunder.

 Ejection

 On July 26, 1959, Rankin was flying from Naval Air Station South Weymouth, Massachusetts, to Marine Corps Air Station Beaufort in South Carolina.
 He climbed over a thunderhead that peaked at 45000 ft; then—at 47000 ft and at mach 0.82—he heard a loud bump and rumble from the engine.
 The engine stopped, and a fire warning light flashed.
 He pulled the lever to deploy auxiliary power, and it broke off in his hand.
-Though not wearing a pressure suit, at 6:00 pm he ejected into the -50 C air.
+Though not wearing a pressure suit, at 6:00 p.m. he ejected into the -50 C air.
 He suffered immediate frostbite, and decompression caused his eyes, ears, nose, and mouth to bleed.
 His abdomen swelled severely.
 He did, however, manage to make use of his emergency oxygen supply.